fwhelan/sl1p/readme.md

 For information on installation and requirements, see `INSTALL.txt`.

 For a comprehensive manual of sl1p, see `README.txt`.
+For any additional inquires or to report any bugs or errors, please use the Issues tab.

 Citation information: Whelan FJ & Surette MG.
 'A comprehensive evaluation of the sl1p pipeline for 16S rRNA gene sequencing analysis.'
 (2017) Microbiome. https://doi.org/10.1186/s40168-017-0314-2